amrikmalhans/linkedin-jobs-pipeline/README.md

-# bitcoin-richlist-pipeline
+# linkedin-jobs-pipeline
-A data pipeline to collect Bitcoin's richest wallets list data and use Redshift  &amp; Tableau for analytics.
+A data pipeline to collect LinkedIn's job posting data to study job market better and run analysis.